All women or couples planning a pregnancy, or who are already pregnant, should have a comprehensive family history recorded.1

-Carrier screening for common recessive genetic conditions (eg cystic fibrosis [CF]) may be offered to low-risk women or couples (ie regardless of family history and ethnicity).
+Information on carrier screening for the more common genetic conditions that affect children (eg cystic fibrosis [CF], spinal muscular atrophy [SMA], fragile X syndrome [FXS]) should be offered to low-risk women and couples (ie regardless of family history and ethnicity).

 The decision to have screening is a personal choice to be made by the individual or couple.

 Reproductive carrier screening is used to identify carriers of genetic conditions with an Autosomal recessive inheritance or X-linked inheritance pattern.

 Information about carrier screening can be offered to all women or couples during pre-conception and early in the pregnancy (ie first trimester).
 Identifying carrier couples before pregnancy provides greater reproductive options.